 Operation I.D. is a program that engraves residents' valuable possessions to deter theft.
-This program is sponsored by University Police and the Office of Housing and Residential Services.
-Campus Police will engrave your items at your request and provide you with the means to record the serial numbers of your valuable equipment.
+This program is sponsored by University Police and Housing and Residential Services.
+University Police will engrave your items at your request and provide you with the means to record the serial numbers of your valuable equipment.

 Student Security Officers

-Campus Police also sponsors a student volunteer escort program that is available on most weeknights to provide assistance for students wanting to travel across campus in the evening.
-If you are looking to get an escort by a Student Security Officer or by Campus Police when the campus shuttle service is not running, please call 978.665.3111.
+University Police also sponsors a student volunteer escort program that is available on most weeknights to provide assistance for students wanting to travel across campus in the evening.
+If you are looking to get an escort by a Student Security Officer or by University Police when the campus shuttle service is not running, please call 978.665.3111.

-For more information, visit our linens, laundry and insurance services page.
+- For more information, visit our Linens, MicroFridge and Insurance Services page.

-For more information about personal property insurance, contact an insurance agent, or view the nationally available programs listed on our linens, laundry and insurance services page.
+For more information about personal property insurance, contact an insurance agent, or view the nationally available programs listed on our Linens, MicroFridge and Insurance Services page.